Shop the Eclipse Store

 What to Expect

 Most people who have seen a total eclipse have described it as the most spectacular natural event they have ever witnessed.
 It starts as the Moon slowly obscures more and more of the Sun.
-As the eclipse deepens, the world around you takes on a strange tint and shadows become sharp and detailed.
-When just a thin crescent of light can be seen through your eclipse glasses, daylight begins to fade and rippling "shadow bands" might be seen on the ground.
-And then "totality," as the soft wisps of the solar corona surround a huge hole where the Sun used to be.
-You might notice a temperature drop and birds flying home to their nests.
-You're standing in a strange twilight, while a "sunset" glows all around you.
+As the eclipse deepens, the world around you takes on a strange tint and shadows start looking different.
+When just a thin crescent of light can be seen through your eclipse glasses, daylight fades and rippling "shadow bands" might be seen on the ground.
+And then "totality," as the soft wisps of the solar corona emerge around a huge hole where the Sun used to be.
+You might notice a temperature drop and animals behaving unusually.
+You're standing in a bizarre twilight, while a "sunset" glows all around you.
 Finally, totality comes to an end and the events occur in reverse order.

 Eclipse Glasses